gitkraken/gitlens-docs/gitlens/gitlens-trials.md

 ### Multi-User Trials

-Multi-user trials are available for groups of users that would like to try the [GitKraken Suite](www.gitkraken.com/suite) across members of their team, company, or organization.
+Multi-user trials are available for groups of users that would like to try the [GitKraken DevEx platform](https://www.gitkraken.com/devex) across members of their team, company, or organization.
 After a multi-user trial is started, it will be active for 30 days.
 The duration of the multi-user trial is shared by everyone in the organization.

 To start a multi-user trial: